 Get a trolley boost every Xmas

-Many supermarkets extol you to save for up to 6% bonuses in their savings-stamps schemes.
+Many supermarkets urge you to save for up to 6% bonuses in their savings-stamps schemes.
 It's important to understand these DO NOT have the same protection as savings in a bank (see the Safe Savings guide).

 In fact, this is exactly what happened with the Farepak debacle back in 2006.
 It's the reason we've always cautioned against savings clubs.